carlcortright/ethdenver-voting/README.md

 # Voting on the Blockchain

-Created for the ethdenver hackathon, 2/16-18/2018 by Carl Cortright, Gerard Casasaez, Scott Street
+Created for the ethdenver hackathon, 2/16-18/2018 by Carl Cortright, Gerard Casasaez, and Scott Street

 ## The Problem